Mane76/LoRa_APRS_iGate_2nd_gen/README.md

 - 2023.06.30 Improvement on syslog
 - 2023.07.05 Adding monitor info of Battery connected *)

 *) if you want to use this new feature an update of the config is neccessary.
-Otherwise just update the firmware
+Otherwise just update the firmware.
 __________________________________________

 Special Thanks to the help in testing and developing to Manfred (DC2MH) , for showing me the "way of good coding" to Tihomir (CA3TSK) and much more Ham Licence Ops all over the world.